 Turn Off the iPhone while It’s Charging

 To prevent the error message from popping up repeatedly, turn off the device while it’s charging.
 Yes, it’s not an ideal solution and you may miss out important calls.
+If this is because of a software guideline, turning off the phone will most likely bypass it and let your iPhone charge.
 But when other tricks are not working, it wouldn’t be wise not to give it a chance.

 Try Out a Different Lightning Cable